 The RWT rate on dividends remains at 33%, with no upward change to account for the top 39% personal tax rate.
 This means any dividends with imputation credits attached at 28% will generally require a deduction of 5% RWT.
 This RWT is payable by the 20th of the month following the date of the dividend.
 In addition, dividend recipients at the new top personal tax rate of 39% will need to pay top up tax.
 However, no RWT is deductible when the recipient is a company, at the election of the payer.

 When a dividend is paid, detailed information must be disclosed to Inland Revenue.
 The information required is available on the Inland Revenue website here.

 In light of the Penny and Hooper decision, it is important to ensure that in closely held businesses commercially realistic salaries are paid to any shareholder-employees.
-Please contact us if you need further help in this area.
+The Government recently announced prospective changes that could apply from 1 April 2023 with significant repercussions to owners of personal services companies.
+We will keep you updated and please contact us if you need further help in this area.